BeemFlow/beemflow/README.md

 Generate new workflows with natural language via BeemFlow runtime's MCP server to move even faster.

-The same universal protocol powers the BeemFlow agency, SaaS, and acquisition flywheel—now you can build on it too.
+The same universal protocol powers the BeemFlow agency, SaaS, and acquisition flywheel -- now you can build on it too.

 > **BeemFlow: Program the world.**